Skip to main content

 SchoolSafety.gov Back-to-School Campaign

-SchoolSafety.gov’s Back-to-School Campaign highlights resources and guidance that K-12 school leaders, educators, staff, and parents and caregivers can use to help prepare for a safe return to school.
-The campaign aims to empower K-12 communities to use SchoolSafety.gov tools and resources before, during, and beyond the back-to-school season to create and sustain safe and supportive learning environments for students and educators.
+The SchoolSafety.gov Back-to-School Campaign provides information and guidance that K-12 schools and school districts can use to prepare for a safe return to school.
+The campaign aims to empower K-12 communities to learn about and engage with resources, trainings, and tools available through SchoolSafety.gov before, during, and after the back-to-school season.

 Facebook/LinkedIn